 What is SOAR?

-Coined by research company Gartner, Security Orchestration, Automation and Response (SOAR) is a term used to describe the convergence of three distinct technology markets: security orchestration and automation, security incident response platforms (SIRP), and threat intelligence platforms (TIP).
+SOAR (Security Orchestration, Automation and Response) is a term used to describe the convergence of three distinct technology markets: security orchestration and automation, security incident response platforms (SIRP), and threat intelligence platforms (TIP).

 SOAR technologies enable organisations to collect and aggregate vast amounts of security data and alerts from a wide range of sources.
-This assists human and machine-led analysis, as well as the standardisation and automation of threat detection and remediation.
+This helps to build automated processes to respond to low-level security events and standardise threat detection and remediation procedures.

 In the face of ever-evolving and disruptive threats, a shortage of qualified security personnel and the need to manage and monitor growing IT estates, SOAR is helping businesses of all sizes to improve their ability to swiftly detect and respond to attacks.
 It supports cyber security needs by: